-Most AAAs are asymptomatic unless they leak or rupture.
-Unruptured aneurysms may uncommonly cause abdominal or back pain, or a pulsatile mass, if large.
+Most AAAs are asymptomatic unless they leak or rupture, and are therefore diagnosed incidentally when the abdomen is imaged for other indications.
+Unruptured aneurysms may uncommonly cause abdominal or back pain, or a pulsatile mass if large.

-Ruptured aneurysms present with severe abdominal or back pain and hypotension / shock.
-The mortality rate from a ruptured AAA is high : 59-83% of patients succumb to death before they make it to hospital or undergo surgery.
-The operative mortality rate for those who make it to surgery tends to be ~ 40%.
+The most common and feared complication is that of abdominal aortic rupture which presents with severe abdominal or back pain, hypotension and shock.
+The mortality rate from a ruptured AAA is high (59-83% of patients die before they make it to a hospital or undergo surgery).
+The operative mortality rate for those who make it to surgery tends to be around 40%.
+Elective surgery mortality is much lower (4-6%).
+Ruptured abdominal aortic aneurysms are discussed in more detail separately.

 - atherosclerosis (most common)